scanarium/scanarium-document-generator/README.md

     * `html-template-file`: If set, the contents of this file up to a line `<!-- HEADER-END -->` is used as header, and contents belowe a line `<!-- FOOTER-START -->` are used as footer.
 (Default: None)
+* `macros`: A dict of macros.
+The keys are the macro names, and the values the substitution for the macro.
+In the macro value, use `$1`, `$2`,… to refer to the first, second,… argument.

 Directories are relative to the current working directory.
 E.g.: If the generator is started from directory `.../foo`, the config file is